 Summary: Imatest SFRplus has powerful distortion calculation capabilities.
 It can select the best of three available distortion equations (any of which may be the best for a given lens).
 The Distortion correction checkbox allows the distortion calculation to be visually checked for effectiveness.

-The radial distortion plot (heavily revised in Imatest 4.2; selected with 16: Radial Distortion plot) adds considerable detail to results in the 8.
-Image, Geometry, Distortion, FoV display.
-This plot has two display options: 1.
+The radial distortion plot (selected with Radial Distortion plot) adds considerable detail to results in the Image, Geometry, Distortion, FoV display.
+This plot has four display options: 1.
 Delta-r, or 2.
-Lens Geometric Distortion, which is shown below.
+Lens Geometric Distortion (LGD), 3. r undistorted (ru), or d(LGD)/d(ru).
+LGD is shown below.

 - the change in radius Δr (normalized to the center-to-corner distance, i.e., the half-diagonal) as a function of the distorted (input) radius rd.